-The goal of this course is to provide students with an understanding of the professional practices, challenges and opportunities faced by managers in organizations in an interconnected globalized work setting.
+The goal of this course is to provide students with an understanding of the professional practices, challenges and opportunities faced by managers in organizations in an interconnected globalized work setting; and to effectively apply what they have learned to their organizational career.

-Undergraduate Course Learning Outcomes:
+Course Learning Outcomes:

-1. Be able to recognize and effectively manage regional, national, local, and organizational cultural differences in an international or transnational work environment

-- 2. Be able to apply professional managerial ethical reasoning in decision making in an international setting. - 3.
+- 1. Be able to recognize and effectively manage regional, national, local, and organizational cultural differences in an international or transnational work environment. - 2.
+Be able to apply professional managerial ethical reasoning in decision making in an international setting. - 3.
 Be able to recognize communication challenges across cultural differences and demonstrate ways for a manager to adapt in an international work environment. - 4.
 Be able to identify and effectively manage important issues in cross-cultural business negotiations. - 5.
-Be able to recognize management challenges in developing international and/or transnational strategies and entering foreign markets. - 6.
-Be able to recognize leadership differences and different approaches for motivating employees in a globalized work setting. - 7.
-Be able to identify international human resource management challenges.
+Be able to recognize and effectively address management challenges in developing international and/or transnational strategies and entering foreign markets. - 6.
+Be able to recognize and address leadership differences and different approaches for motivating employees in a globalized work setting. - 7.
+Be able to identify and effectively deal with international human resource management challenges.